Improved Lower Bounds for QAC0: Techniques

 This proof technique fails when we introduce ancillae since the state after each layer is no longer the maximally mixed state.
 For example, consider the read-once DNF circuit for the \TRIBES function, where $\TRIBES(x) = \lor_{i=1}^{s} \land_{j=1}^{w} x_{i,j}$ for $w= \Theta(\log n)$ and $s = \Theta(n/\log n)$.
 Note that, without loss of generality, we can apply controlled-\OR and controlled-\AND gates (as they can be implemented using single-qubit gates before and after a \CZ gate).
 Any read-once DNF with $s$ terms can be simulated by a depth-$2$ \QACZ~circuit with $s+1$ ancillae, where in the first layer, each of the first $s$ ancillae is flipped only if the corresponding term is true and in the second layer, the first $s$ ancillae qubits are fed into a controlled-\OR gate that flips the target ancilla qubit, that will contain the value of the DNF.
 In the case of the \TRIBES function, we get $s+1 = O(n/\log n)$ ancillae. \footnote{As this paragraph demonstrates, the \TRIBES function can be implemented by depth-2 \QACZ, and we see that the total influence of such circuits can be $\Omega(\log n)$ as this is the total influence of the \TRIBES function -- proving the tightness of our total influence upper bound.} Observe though that the fan-in of the second layer is $O(n/\log n)$, and nevertheless the gate is activated with constant probability on a uniformly random input.
 This is because after the first layer, the ancillae are quite ``biased'' towards $\ket{0}$, unlike in the case of a maximally mixed state.

 Clearly, fan-in is not a good indicator of which gates are active with non-negligible probability in the presence of ancillae.
-Indeed, it does not capture even the classical lower-bounds of Hastad ~\cite{hastad1986switch} and Linial, Mansour, and Nisan~\cite{lmn1993ac0} that use restrictions and the switching lemma to obtain Fourier tails of constant depth circuits.
+H\aa{}stad~\cite{hastad1986switch} and Linial, Mansour, and Nisan~\cite{lmn1993ac0} that use restrictions and the switching lemma to obtain Fourier tails of constant depth circuits.
 Generalizing the classical proof technique to the quantum setting has remained elusive, as the proofs rely heavily on the discreteness of the classical circuits where bits are either $0$ or $1$ and using encoding arguments (cf. Razborov's proof of the switching lemma in Beame's survey \cite{beame1994switching}).

 We therefore need a novel technique.
 We observe that the \emph{entropy of the mixed state entering a gate} is a good indicator of which gates are active with non-negligible probability in the presence of ancillae, at least for the case of depth-$2$ circuits.
 Indeed, if the mixed state has a lot of entropy, and is also separable, then its ``min-entropy'' is large as well, which means that the state has negligible amplitude on any particular basis state.
 This means that the gate is activated with negligible probability.
 To use this approach, we need to: (i) reduce to the case of separable states entering a gate at layer $2$, (ii) bound the total influence of the circuit assuming that the mixed state entering a gate has small entropy.
 We explain how to do this in the following.
 We believe that this approach can be extended to higher depths, but the main obstacle we face is that even for depth-$3$ circuits, the state entering a gate may not be separable, in which case it is unclear how to connect the entropy and min-entropy measures.